 3.02 The 1004-Hz loss measurement is typically made with a suitable transmission measuring set (TMS).
 If a 1004-Hz tone is on the channel from the previously made continuity test, go directly into the loss test procedures.
-The loss tests on a switched channel can be made using the dial-up tone generator and the receiving portion of a TMS.

 These procedures do not include instructions for setting up and operating the test equipment; neither do they include recommendations for test cords, etc. Detailed information can be found in sections covering procedures for performing tests at testboards or test centers and the sections covering the test sets.